Meetings

 Three things, all small, all compounding.

-First, it reframes the conversation.
+It reframes the conversation.
 Most 1:1 agendas are about you: what you’ve done, what you need, what you’re stuck on.
-That’s appropriate — it’s your 1:1.
-But ending with a line that’s about your manager flips the energy on the way out.
+Appropriate — it’s your 1:1.
+But ending with a line that’s about your manager flips the energy.
 They leave the meeting having thought, briefly, about how to use you better.
-You leave the meeting having signaled that you’re paying attention to their workload, not just yours.
+You leave having signaled that you’re paying attention to their workload, not just yours.

-Second, it surfaces work you didn’t know existed.
+It surfaces work you didn’t know existed.
 The thing your manager is dreading on Tuesday is often something they wouldn’t have thought to hand you.
 The sentence pulls it into the open.
-Maybe it turns into an assignment.
-Maybe it doesn’t.
-Either way, you learn something about what they care about that week.
+Sometimes it turns into an assignment.
+Sometimes it doesn’t.
+Either way, you learn what they care about that week.

 Pick one.
 Use it for a month.
 See what changes.